Dan Jones (footballer, born 1994): Grimsby Town

 Jones signed a one-year contract with newly-promoted League Two club Grimsby Town on 24 June 2016.
 According to the Grimsby Telegraph, manager Paul Hurst saw him as "one for the future upon his arrival at Blundell Park".
 He joined National League club Gateshead on a one-month loan on 7 October 2016.
 Jones featured in three league games at the Gateshead International Stadium, but "Tynesiders" boss Neil Aspin said that "if Grimsby decide to loan him out again then he will be somebody we consider".
 Jones instead joined National League North leaders AFC Fylde on a one-month loan, starting on 10 February 2017.
 Dave Challinor, manager of the "Coasters", tried to extend the loan to keep Jones at Mill Farm, but his request was denied by Grimsby.
-Upon returning to Grimsby, new manager Marcus Bignot said that "Dan is back with us now and is going to be important for us moving forward".
 However, Bignot was sacked three weeks later and, having made five appearances for Grimsby in the 2016–17 season, Jones was released by new manager Russell Slade in May 2017.